RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/FreqCounter.rst

 To run and control the frequency counter, you can use either the C or Python code below.

+Keep in mind that the frequency resolution depends on the number of clock counts within the *Ncycles* signal oscillations.
+Low frequency signals require small *Ncycles* and high frequency signals require large *Ncycles*.
+The maximal number of counts is 2^32.
+The highest DAC frequency can be 125 MHz/4 = 31.25 MHz and the lowest frequency can be approx. 1 Hz.
+The conversion from the desired frequency into the phase_inc is done in the *counter.c*.

+When setting the frequency to 2 Hz, the LED bar on the Red Pitaya board looks very much like Knight Rider’s lights (jumpers in the HV position).
+To make the code work for the LV position, change the **BIT_OFFSET** parameter in the **signal_decoder.v**.

 C Program
 ---------

-Copy the |counter.c| program found in the **Frequency_counter/server** folder to Red Pitaya’s Linux, compile it, and execute it as shown in the figure below.
+Copy the program below ( |counter.c| is also in the **Frequency_counter/server** folder) to Red Pitaya’s Linux, compile it, and execute it as shown in the figure below.

 .. |counter.c| raw:: html